-Previous CDBG Public Facilities, Housing and Community Project grantees may apply for Public Facilities, Housing or Community Project funds if the following threshold requirements are met 30 days prior to Application Submission.
+a.
+Previous CDBG Public Facilities, Housing and Community Project grantees may apply for Public Facilities, Housing or Community Project funds if all of the following threshold requirements are met at a minimum of 30 days prior to Application Submission.

 Period Funded